azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

   This case can happen when operations overflow, or when a division by `0` is

-  performed.
-It inlcudes both positive and negative infinity.
+  erformed.
+It includes both positive and negative infinity.

 * `exp = 111...1` and `frac =/= 000...0`.
 This case is represented as the values